johnpuddephatt/oclt/_pages/index.md

   at least £500,000 to help support this first community-led development, and OCLT as a whole.
 button:
-  text: Become a member for £1
+  text: Find out more and invest
-  link: "/join/"
+  link: "/crofts-court/"
 button2:
-  text: Support us here
+  text: ''
-  link: "/support-us/"
+  link: ''

 ---